osrf/mbari_wec/docs/docs/ROS2/python_api.md

 ROS2 Interface node for commanding and subscribing to buoy controllers and sensors.

-Provides service clients and functions to send commands to and recieve telemetry from the MBARI WEC controllers:
+Provides service clients and functions to send commands to and receive telemetry from the MBARI WEC controllers:

 - AHRS